UniversityOfSaintThomas/Cascade_documentation/capricorn/site_setup.md

 ### Click on a Content Type > then Edit

--   Under type of Content > Select the Data Definition radio button
+-   Under Type of Content > Select the Data Definition radio button
 -   Next change the Data Definition for Home to `New Instance: Data Definitions/Home`
--   Then change the Data Definition for Interior, Landing, and Sub-Landing to "University of St. Thomas: Data Definitions/Universal"
+-   Then change the Data Definition for Interior, Landing, and Sub-Landing to `University of St. Thomas: Data Definitions/Universal`
 -   Click Submit after each change

 By pointing the **Content Types Data Definition** to the University of St. Thomas universal data definition, all sites using capricorn receive updates when a module style or layout is improved.
 So all sites using capricorn get the benefit of any updates that are made.